adriangalilea/e-id/README.md

   - [x] google
   - [.] apple passkey -> revisit when [lucia-auth has passkeys](https://lucia-auth.com/guides/passkeys)

+- [x] feat: do not show email by default, only suggest.
 - [x] feat: Socials as a different table
 - [x] feat: dub.co license
 - [x] fix: flash of mobile menu